 The PSEG Foundation (501c3) is the philanthropic arm of Public Service Enterprise Group (NYSE: PEG).
 The Foundation generally supports and invests in programs in three areas: community and the environment, education, and safety.
 The Foundation provides grants to organizations in communities served by PSEG and its subsidiaries.
 PSEG (NYSE: PEG) is a diversified energy company based in Newark NJ.
-PSEG has three main subsidiaries: PSEG Power, NJ's largest and oldest combined gas and electric delivery company, PSEG Long Island, a merchant power generation company and PSEG Long Island, operator of the Long Island Power Authority's transmission and distribution system.
+PSEG has three main subsidiaries: PSE&G, NJ's largest and oldest combined gas and electric delivery company, PSEG Power, a merchant power generation company and PSEG Long Island, operator of the Long Island Power Authority's transmission and distribution system.

-For more information, visit [pseg.com](https://pseg.com).
+For more information, visit pseg.com.